Is Formatting a Hard Drive Good Enough For Data Security14

 In most cases formatting a drive only marks all the data as junk.
 When the drive goes to write new data, it will freely write over any of these places marked as junk.
 Imagine taking a piece of paper with words written on it.
 Instead of erasing it all so you can start over, you are erasing words as your write your new words.
 That’s what working with a formatted hard drive is like.
 This means that anything that hasn’t been erased and overwritten yet can still be recovered with even basic data restoring utilities.

 How is Wiping a Hard Drive Different Then Formatting?

 A drive wipe not only marks all the data as junk or free space, but it also overwrites all the data with either all 1s, all 0s, or all random data.
 This is what we do at Sadoff E-Recycling & Data Destruction.
 It takes longer, requires special equipment and software, and is 100% reliable.

 Even then, Sadoff doesn’t stop there.
 We take the drive and physically destroy it after it’s wiped leaving little hope for anyone to recover data or even usable parts off those drives ever again.
 Of course, after that, we then recycle the materials in the drive entirely.

 Data Destruction Services in Wisconsin and Nebraska

 If you are looking for data destruction services in either Wisconsin or Nebraska, then you can rely on Sadoff E-Recycling & Data Destruction to get the job done.
 We have locations all through both states with Wisconsin locations in Sheboygan, Manitowoc, Green Bay, Fond du Lac, and Oshkosh.
-Our Nebraska locations include Omaha, Lincoln, and a business-to-business location in La Vista.
+Our Nebraska locations include one in Lincoln and a business-to-business location in La Vista.
 Reach out to us for a quote today!